boucadair/-ipfix-rfc7125-update/draft-boucadair-opsawg-rfc7125-update.md

 #  IANA Considerations

-   IANA is requested to update the "tcpControlBits" entry of the [{{IPFIX}}
+   IANA is requested to update the "tcpControlBits" entry of the {{IPFIX}}
    as follows:

    *  Update the description of to reflect the change in Section 3.

    *  Add {{TCP-FLAGS}} to the Additional Information field.

-   *  Add this document to the references
+   *  Add this document to the references.

 # Security Considerations